This post is a guide to things to do in the Lower East Side of Manhattan, with a self-guided tour and tips on places to eat, hear music, and shop.

 They also have a huge assortment of Ritter Sport chocolate bars and an incredible range of Jelly Belly flavors!

-One of three bridges that link Brooklyn to Manhattan, the Williamsburg Bridge was the world’s longest suspension bridge until 1924.
+One of three bridges that link Brooklyn to Manhattan, the Williamsburg Bridge was built in 1903 and was the world's longest suspension bridge until 1924.

 Williamsburg, Brooklyn is home to Peter Luger’s world-renowned steak house (cash only, reservations strongly recommended) and one of the coolest ‘hoods on the planet.